rawrex/IT-Nova-Test/README.md

+Time spent on design, implementation, and tests: 5.5 hours.

 1. Current employees are read out from a file.

 2. Settings are read out from a file (as was specified) at the time of creation of first instance of some class derived from the Account class.
 Afterwards, settings are stored as a static std::unordered_map, which maps a wage category name (std::string) to a wage (double).